Genivia/ugrep/README.md

 ### Searching source code using -f, -O, and -t

+    -f FILE, --file=FILE
+            Read one or more newline-separated patterns from FILE.
+Empty pattern lines in FILE are not processed.
+If FILE does not exist, the GREP_PATH environment variable is used as the path to FILE.
+            If that fails, looks for FILE in /usr/local/share/ugrep/pattern.
+            When FILE is a `-', standard input is read.
+This option may be repeated.
+    -O EXTENSIONS, --file-extensions=EXTENSIONS
+            Search only files whose file name extensions match the specified comma-separated list of file name EXTENSIONS.
+This option is the same as specifying --include='*.ext' for each extension name `ext' in the EXTENSIONS list.
+This option may be repeated and may be combined with options -M and -t to expand the search.
+    -t TYPES, --file-type=TYPES
+            Search only files associated with TYPES, a comma-separated list of file types.
+Each file type corresponds to a set of file name extensions passed to option -O.  For capitalized file types, the search is expanded to include files found on the search path with matching file signature magic bytes passed to option -M.  This option may be repeated.

 To recursively display function definitions in C/C++ files (`.h`, `.hpp`, `.c`, `.cpp` etc.) with line numbers with `-tc++`, `-o`, `-n`, and `-f c++/functions`: